 With the slowdown in the European economy carbon emissions have declined among the members of the EU ETS.
-During 2009 it became clear the EU ETS would have a surplus of EUAs in the period to 20129.
-This was reflected in the Point Carbon survey10 published on the 3rd March 2010 where 28% of recipients said their company would have an EUA surplus in the 2008-2012 period.
-This contrasts with 15% of respondents in 2008 who felt they would have a surplus in the period.
-The power/ heat sector still has a demand for EUAs while the cement/ lime/glass and paper/pulp sectors have seen a significant decline in their carbon emissions.

-In Ireland also the traded sector has seen a decline in emissions.
-Data submitted by the Environmental Protection Agency (EPA)11 to the EU Commission show verified emissions of greenhouse gasses for the years 2008, 2009 and 2010 for companies in Ireland covered by the EU ETS are 54.96 Mt $\rm CO{2e}$, compared to the total ETS Allocation of 66.84 Mt $\rm CO{2e}$.
+During 2009 it became clear the EU ETS would have a surplus of EUAs in the period to 2012.
+This was reflected in the Point Carbon survey12 published in March 2011 where 29% of recipients said their company would have an EUA surplus in the 2008-2012 period.
+This contrasts with 15% of respondents in 2008 who felt they would have a surplus in the period but is broadly consistent with the 2010 survey The power/heat sector still has a demand for EUAs while the cement/lime/glass and paper/pulp sectors have seen a significant decline in their carbon emissions.
+In Ireland the traded sector has also seen a decline in emissions.
+Data submitted by the Environmental Protection Agency (EPA)13 to the EU Commission show verified emissions of greenhouse gasses for the years 2008-2011 for companies in Ireland covered by the EU ETS are 70.73 Mt CO2e, compared to the total ETS free allocation over the same period of 82.52 Mt CO2e.
 This lower than anticipated level of emissions reflects the severity of the economic slowdown.
-It should be noted that not all of the 66.84 Mt $\rm CO{2e}$ allocated to the ETS was allocated to firms.
-A certain amount was always to be held back to cover "New Entrants" to the EU ETS.
-If the "New Entrants" allocation is not fully utilised in the period 2008-2012 the units will revert to the State.